FedericoComoglio/FedericoComoglio/README.md

 <h3><b>About me</b></h3>

-<p>I'm an R developer on a mission to digitalize (re)insurance.
-I'm also a genomics data scientist and entrepreneur tackling fundamental questions in biomedicine.
-A generalist who enjoys breaking communication barriers.
-Lifelong learner.
+<p>Hi!
+I'm Federico, a lifelong learner on a mission to digitalize (re)insurance and advance biomedical genomics.
+My multidisciplinary background fosters a unique approach to problem-solving, allowing me to bridge diverse domains effortlessly.
+Who needs communication barriers in 2024?

 I believe that:

-- Investing in people pays the highest dividends
+- investing in people pays the highest dividends
-- The problem chooses the tool, not the other way around
+- the problem chooses the tool, not the other way around
-- If you follow the data blindly into the woods, you will likely walk face-first into a tree
+- if you follow the data blindly into the woods, you will likely walk face-first into a tree
-- Innovation requires the right mix of diversity and collaboration
+- innovation requires a fine blend of diversity and collaboration

 </p>